 It looks beautiful, it's seriously stunning and just captures you.
 Whether that be the perfect model for Graham that has an absolutely amazing cape model or the world around you.
 As far as controls go everything is simple and fluid without any issues throughout my playthrough.
 Within the story many aspects carried some dramatic scenes though I felt it had the perfect balance of comedy to balance everything out and it should be known for those playing that this is generally a light hearted game.

 King's Quest continues its impressive season bringing another beautiful and impactful chapter.
 Not only does it provide a strong series of puzzles that are sure to challenge without being too difficult, it also captures an important and emotional step towards a conclusion.
 It was once again great to see everyone age in the series and the familiar faces that still live on the land of Daventry.
 I can see things being greatly different come the next episode and I'm very excited to see things turn out.
 While the season is coming to an end in the near future at this point I'd also love to see them dive into some of the adventures between episodes as it sounds like they've had many grand journeys over time.
 This being with additional episodes or a season two of sorts since this story seems focused on telling the big moments in the grand scheme of Graham's life.

-Review Done on King's Quest for Xbox One
+King's Quest Review on Xbox One

 Review Code Provided by Sandbox PR